gbernard-online/experiment-kubernetes/notebook/practice02.md

    phase	<string>
      The phase of a Pod is a simple, high-level summary of where the Pod is in its lifecycle.
-The conditions array, the reason and message fields, and the individual container status arrays contain more detail about the pod's status.
+The conditions array, the reason and message fields, and the individual container status arrays contain more detail about the podʼs status.
 There are five possible phase values:

      Pending: The pod has been accepted by the Kubernetes system, but one or